 Over 70% of correct answers, the question was too easy.

 With this type of polls, you give your audience members the freedom to formulate their own answers and ideas.
 They are really effective for crowdsourcing suggestions, challenges, or areas for improvement.
 Make sure to give people more time as they need to type in their answers.

 Word clouds are a cool-looking alternative to the open text.
 They work well with one- or two-word answers.
 The more times a word is submitted, the larger it appears on the screen.
 To optimize their use, start your questions with “In one word, what do you..?”

 As the name suggests, these polls let your audience rate things.
 You can use them to rate what you just presented.
 For example, at our quarterly offsite, our CEO lets us ‘rate’ the business objectives and then encourages the team to share why they had voted the way they did with others.

 Once you have your flow thought-through, it’s time to align the polls with your slide deck.

-With Slido, you don’t embed polls directly into your presentation.
-Instead, you activate them remotely with your smartphone.
+If you’re using other platforms such as PowePoint or Prezi, you don’t embed live polls into your presentations directly but activate them remotely with your smartphone through your Slido admin.
 Once you activate a poll, it appears on top of your slide until you deactivate it and move on with your story.
 It gives you lots of flexibility.

 As a solo presenter, you can do it easily from one computer.